 Wherever you go and whatever you do, Bali will surprise you with unforgettable honeymoon experiences.

-Bali offers a choice of beautiful beaches that lie mainly on the south coast, including the following beaches …
+Bali offers a choice of beautiful beaches located mainly on the east and west sides of the southern coast, including the following…

 (West coast) – If you enjoy crashing surf, spectacular sunsets and an energetic nightlife that never seems to stop, then this is the place for you.